 Well, it’s a Pinterest and Instagram marketing tool for bloggers and small businesses designed to allow those using the platform to schedule posts.
 But it’s also so much more than that.

-With Tailwind you can schedule all of your pins and re-pins from other people – which means you spend less time manual pinning!
+With Tailwind you can schedule all of your pins and re-pins from other people, which means you spend less time manual pinning!
 For someone with little time to spend manual pinning, this is such a time saver!
-Now, I do still manually pin because sometimes I want to pin to a specific section in a group board, which I haven’t figured out how to do in Tailwind – or if it’s even possible.
-I also like to manually pin some of my new pins – but other than that, I schedule all of my pins.
+Now, I do still manually pin because sometimes I want to pin to a specific section in a group board.
+I also like to manually pin some of my new pins.
 It’s great because you can schedule your pins out for a week or even several weeks and then not have to worry about it until it’s time to fill up your scheduler again.

 As I mentioned above, with the free Tailwind trial you get access to Tailwind Tribes (5 tribes total) which is an amazing tool to drive traffic to your blog.
 Think of Tailwind Tribes as Pinterest Group Boards, but better.
 You can join a tribe, or request to join in some instances, and once you are in, you can post all of your relevant pins.
 The members of the tribe can then re-pin your pins to their Pinterest boards directly from the Tailwind platform.
 There are tribes for every niche out there, so don’t worry about not having a tribe for your specific blog niche.
 I am currently a member of 10 tribes and my reach is in the hundred thousands.
 That means my pins have the potential to be seen by hundreds of thousands of people – which is great when you are trying to drive traffic to your blog.
 Every tribe has a set of rules, so make sure you follow them.
 Usually they include things like re-pin a pin for every pin you post or only post so many times a day.
 The Tribe owners can tell if you are following the rules and they will kick you out if you don’t – so be a rule follower!